 How to Get Free Christmas (and Other Holiday) Gifts

 The most well-known organization that provides Christmas gift donations to underprivileged children is Toys for Tots.
 The organization was established by the Marine Corps Reserve in 1947, and it’s been collecting and distributing gifts since.
 You can select your state and county on its website to find out who is running the distribution in your area and whether you still have time to sign up.

 Another organization that regularly provides assistance to parents during the holidays is the Salvation Army.
 It does this primarily through its Angel Tree program.
 However, some sites also do direct gift distribution in their area if a large portion of the local population lives below the poverty line.
 You can find and get in contact with your local Salvation Army organizers on its website.

 Another place that fixed- or low-income families might be able to find holiday gifts for their kids?
 A local church.

 In most cases, you don’t have to be a member of the church — or even religiously affiliated — to ask for help.

-Churches are often more than willing to help with providing holiday cheer for your family, regardless of your religious affiliation.
+Churches are often more than willing to help provide holiday cheer for your family, regardless of your religious beliefs.